 - Meet the deadlines.
 The deadlines are important.
 Understand and follow the deadlines that apply to things you must do.
 Our plan must follow deadlines too.
 If you think we're not meeting our deadlines, you can file a complaint.
-Refer to Section K on page 225 for more information about complaints. - Ask for help if you need it.
-If you have questions or need help at any time: - o Call Customer Service at the numbers at the bottom of the page. - o Call the HICAP at 1-800-434-0222.
+Refer to Section K for more information about complaints. - Ask for help if you need it.
+If you have questions or need help at any time: - Call Customer Service at the numbers at the bottom of the page. - Call the HICAP at 1-800-434-0222.